Category Archives: Linda Hunt

 Grade: B+

-One could say (okay, I flat out will) that Gibson is upstaged, unintentionally so, by stage actress Linda Hunt who gets the role of her life as a highly intelligent Chinese-Australian man suffering from dwarfism and key to the entire plot.
+One could say (okay, I flat-out will) that Gibson is upstaged, unintentionally so, by stage actress Linda Hunt, who gets the role of her life as a highly intelligent Chinese-Australian man with dwarfism who is key to the entire plot.

-Hunt won the Academy Award for flipping gender norms on its head and making the film more progressive and memorable than it deserves to be.
+Hunt won the Academy Award for flipping gender norms on their head and making the film more progressive and memorable than it deserves.
 Her performance is timeless and rich in character flavor.

-If not for Hunt and Gibson as the standouts the film is lost in the shuffle amongst the myriad of similar political dramas to emerge in the 1980s.
+If not for Hunt and Gibson as the standouts, the film would be lost in the shuffle among the myriad similar political dramas that emerged in the 1980s.

-Missing (1982) starring Jack Lemmon and Sissy Spacek and Victory (1981) starring Sylvester Stallone are the films that The Year of Living Dangerously reminds me of.
+Missing (1982), starring Jack Lemmon and Sissy Spacek, and Victory (1981), starring Sylvester Stallone, are the films that remind me of The Year of Living Dangerously.

-Blow Out (1981) and No Way Out (1987) are two of the best political drama films to come out of the decade and all are assuredly influenced by All the President’s Men (1976) which is one of the best from the genre.
+Blow Out (1981) and No Way Out (1987) are two of the best political drama films of the decade, and are assuredly influenced by All the President’s Men (1976), one of the best in the genre.

 There are so many others that The Year of Living Dangerously feels forgotten and too similar to a standard formula to stand out.
-It also suffers at times from being either a romantic drama or a political thriller and it struggles to mesh the two satisfyingly.
+It also suffers at times from being either a romantic drama or a political thriller, and it struggles to mesh the two in a satisfying way.

 After journalist Guy Hamilton (Gibson) arrives in Jakarta, Indonesia, he forms a friendship with dwarf photographer Billy Kwan (Hunt), through whom he meets British diplomat Jill Bryant (Sigourney Weaver).

-Bryant falls in love with Hamilton, and she gives him key information about an approaching Communist uprising.
+Bryant falls in love with Hamilton and gives him key information about an impending Communist uprising.
 As the city becomes more dangerous, Hamilton stays to pursue the story.
-However, he faces more threats as he gets closer to the government putting him and others passionate about the political turmoil, in great peril.
+However, he faces more threats as he gets closer to the government, putting him and others passionate about the political turmoil in great peril.

 The movie poster makes the pair look like Rhett and Scarlett in Gone with the Wind (1939), unintentionally providing humor and ambiguity about what the film is going for.